kaansen57/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 ## Code Comments

+## Kod Açıklamarı

-The phone store employee might jot down some notes on the features of a newly released phone or on the new plans her company offers.
+~~The phone store employee might jot down some notes on the features of a newly released phone or on the new plans her company offers.
 These notes are only for the employee -- they're not for customers to read.
-Nevertheless, these notes help the employee do her job better by documenting the hows and whys of what she should tell customers.
+Nevertheless, these notes help the employee do her job better by documenting the hows and whys of what she should tell customers.~~

-One of the most important lessons you can learn about writing code is that it's not just for the computer.
-Code is every bit as much, if not more, for the developer as it is for the compiler.
+~~One of the most important lessons you can learn about writing code is that it's not just for the computer.
+Code is every bit as much, if not more, for the developer as it is for the compiler.~~

-Your computer only cares about machine code, a series of binary 0s and 1s, that comes from *compilation*.
+~~Your computer only cares about machine code, a series of binary 0s and 1s, that comes from *compilation*.
 There's a nearly infinite number of programs you could write that yield the same series of 0s and 1s.
-The choices you make about how to write your program matter -- not only to you, but to your other team members and even to your future self.
+The choices you make about how to write your program matter -- not only to you, but to your other team members and even to your future self.~~

+Telefon dükkanındaki çalışan yeni çıkan bir telefonun özelliklerini veya şirketlerinin sunduğu yeni kampanyaları bir yere not etmek isteyebilir.
+Bu notlar çalışanın müşteriye aktarması gereken neden ve nasıl sorularının cevaplarını içeren, çalışana yardımcı niteliğinde notlardır.
+Bunlar sadece çalışanı hedef alan, müşterilerin okuması için yazılmamış notlardır.

+Kod yazmak hakkında öğrenmeniz gereken en öenmli şey yazılan kodların sadece bilgisayarlara hitab etmediğidir.
+Yorumlayıcı (compiler) için olduğu kadar geliştiriciler için de yazılmaktadır.

+Bilgisayarınız sadece derleme aşamasından sonra oluşan 1ler ve 0lardan meydana gelen  makine kodu ile ilgilenir. Çıktı olarak aynı 0-1 serisini verebilecek çok sayıda program vardır.
+Nasıl program yazacağınız konusunda yapacağınız seçimler sadece sizin için değil, sizin takım arkadaşlarınız ve hatta gelecekteki siz için önemlidir.

-You should strive not just to write programs that work correctly, but programs that make sense when examined.
-You can go a long way in that effort by choosing good names for your variables (see "Variables") and functions (see "Functions").
+~~You should strive not just to write programs that work correctly, but programs that make sense when examined.
+You can go a long way in that effort by choosing good names for your variables (see "Variables") and functions (see "Functions").~~

-But another important part is code comments.
+~~But another important part is code comments.
 These are bits of text in your program that are inserted purely to explain things to a human.
-The interpreter/compiler will always ignore these comments.
+The interpreter/compiler will always ignore these comments.~~

+Yazdığınız kodun sadece düzgün çalışıyor değil, aynı zamanda incelendiği zaman da anlaşılabilir olması gerekir.
+Bu yolda değişken (bknz.
+"Değişkenler") ve fonksiyonların (bknz.
+"Fonksiyonlar") adlandırılması aşaması zorlayıcı olabilir.

+Bir diğer önemli nokta ise kod açıklamalarıdır.
+Bunlar insanlara birşeyler açıklamak amacıyla yazılmış basit, okunaklı metinlerdir.
+Derleyici (compiler)/yorumlayıcı (interpreter) bunları her zaman için ihmal edecektir.

 There are lots of opinions on what makes well-commented code; we can't really define absolute universal rules.
 But some observations and guidelines are quite useful: